Whistler slashes bus fares, turns to public transit to beat congestion

 Parking prices were also increased and the revenues from paid parking offset transit costs, Wilhelm-Morden said.

 Whister's population has exploded in recent years.
-According to the latest census numbers, Whistler is the fastest growing community of its size in B.C. and has increased more than 21 per cent since 2011.
+According to the latest census numbers, Whistler is the fastest growing community of its in B.C. and has increased more than 21 per cent since 2011.

 This has led to a growing pressure on transportation systems, both along Highway 99 and within Whistler, Wilhelm-Morden said.